-7 reasons to help you understand why a Musician Website is still important and tips on how to create one
+7 reasons to help you understand why Musician Websites are still important and tips on how to create one

-All musicians understand the need to have an online presence, but many do not understand the need for a dedicated musician website.
+All musicians understand the need to have an online presence, but many do not understand the need for dedicated musician websites.
 They are thinking:

 I’m on Facebook, Twitter, SoundCloud, Vine, Instagram, and a handful of other platforms I barely remember signing up for.
 I’m also communicating with fans with Snapchat, uploading videos to YouTube, and streaming live concerts via Periscope or Meerkat.
 Do I really need a web site?